Let’s inaugurate our blog’s new category called “Trust Your Fraud Expert,” where you can periodically find interesting analysis by our experts.

 THE CASE OF ANUBIS

 A peculiar example of this technology we observed in 2018 is Anubis.
-This software is able to provide full remote control through a friendly web user interface and trigger malevolent capabilities such as keylogging, overlaying on apps, process monitoring, SMS and phone call hijacking, push notification forgery, device content encryption (as ransomware would do).
+This software can provide full remote control through a friendly web user interface and trigger malevolent capabilities such as keylogging, overlaying on apps, process monitoring, SMS and phone call hijacking, push notification forgery, device content encryption (as ransomware would do).

 And that’s only half!

-This Anubis example enables us to quickly understand the variety of attacks that a cybercriminal could perform from such a tool and ranging from targeted spying to large scale ransomware or financial apps overlay campaigns.
+This Anubis example enables us to quickly understand the variety of attacks a cybercriminal could perform from such a tool, ranging from targeted spying to large scale ransomware or financial apps overlay campaigns.

 • Protecting against new brands and unimagined types of malware attacks;